ika-rwth-aachen/acdc-notebooks/README.md

 ./docker_run.sh
 ```

 The docker image should start now and you will get a bunch of output.
-Then klick on the link in the terminal and JupyterLab will open in your browser.
+Then click on the link in the terminal and JupyterLab will open in your browser.

 ![](assets/terminal.png)